Anthony Joshua staves off tears as he opens up on loss of friends in car crash: ‘I was walking with giants’

 “Not only did their parents, their uncles, their cousins their friends, and myself lose two great men.
 We lost people we dearly care about and have been major players in all of our lives,” Joshua said.
 “It’s tough, it’s really tough.

 “I'm not going to sit here and show all of my emotions.
-I know in today's day and age, it's easy to micro-analsze as people and pass judgement but I know what I feel, and that's what that matters to me.
+I know in today's day and age, it's easy to micro-analyse as people and pass judgement but I know what I feel, and that's what matters to me.

-It is the third post from Joshua since the accident, having first posted a shot of himself alongside family members, with a portrait shot of Ghami, before posting a touching written tribute.
+It was the third post from Joshua since the accident, having first posted a shot of himself alongside family members, with a portrait shot of Ghami, before posting a touching written tribute.

 As he staved off tears, Joshua added: “It is a shame, it’s a shame.
 So there’s that side of things.
 One day my time will come and I'm not scared at all.
 It's actually comforting knowing I've got two brothers on the other side.